bartszulc-qa/blog/_posts/2014-11-16-behavior-driven-development-epilogue.md

 You now have Top-Bottom approach, why not do Bottom-Up at the same time, and meet in the middle?

-As soon as everyone understands the key concept of Behaviour Driven Development and Acceptance Test Driven Development, Test First, and how beneficial it can be for your delivery, why not improve even further and try Test Driven Development at the same time?
+As soon as everyone understands the key concept of Behavior Driven Development and Acceptance Test Driven Development, Test First, and how beneficial it can be for your delivery, why not improve even further and try Test Driven Development at the same time?

 Nothing forbids you from doing BDD, ATDD, and TDD at the same time.
 Everything can work together for your good.